 If you are asking when is FIRPTA affidavit required, there are certain terms that you should understand first.
 The terminology used in the FIRPTA affidavit form has some different meanings than in general.
 The terms that are used in the form and can help you in understanding FIRPTA properly are elaborated below.

-Transferor is the one who is liable to pay off the taxes for the real estate property.
-They are likely the foreign people who are required to dispose the real estate property interest by gift, sale, exchange, or any other transfer.
+The transferor is the one who is liable to pay off the taxes for the real estate property.
+They are likely the foreign people who are required to dispose of the real estate property interest by gift, sale, exchange, or any other transfer.
 If you find a transferor of the disregarded entity, they will be treated as the transferor of the real estate property and not the entity.

 · Amount Realized

 This is the amount that is charged for the real estate property interest.
 The amount that is realized by the seller is usually the sum of the following.

 - The fair market value of other property that is to be transferred or that has been transferred.